RoboBuff/FTC_17_18/README.md

 # FTC_17_18

-Code that use for FTc
+Code that use for FTC

+All the code here was adapted to the hardware code...